-- Work on the project your objects can be automatically saved in the .RData file - To quit use q() or CTRL + D or just kill the window.
+- Work on the project your objects can be automatically saved in the .RData file - To quit use q () or CTRL + D or just kill the window.
 R will ask "Save workspace image?".
-You can choose: - No: leave R without saving your results in R; - Yes: save your results in .RData in your working directory; CENTER FOR COMPUTATION R.
+You can choose: - No: leave R without saving your results in R;

+Yes: save your results in .RData in your working directory; Cancel: not quitting R.